OpenZeppelin/defender-client/packages/sentinel/README.md

 ### Pause and unpause a Sentinel

 You can pause and unpause a sentinel by ID.
-This will return a `SentinelResponse` object.
+This will return a `CreateSentinelResponse` object.

 ```js
 await client.pause('8181d9e0-88ce-4db0-802a-2b56e2e6a7b1);